Malaysia Best Holiday Destination For Holidays in Asia

 You’ll find 24-hour Mamak restaurants, Chinese rice dishes, Indian curries, and Malay kueh and noodle dishes that are tantalizing and mouthwatering.

-For seafood lovers, there are crabs, shellfish, prawns, and fish for plain steaming or grilling.
+There are crabs, shellfish, prawns, and fish for plain steaming or grilling for seafood lovers.

 All this to wash down with fresh coconut water or a local alcoholic beverage called Tuak.